Mikkomario/Utopia-Scala/README.md

 **Utopia Citadel** may be used in both server-side and client-side context.
 On server-side, please use **Utopia Exodus** that extends this module.
 On client-side, consider using **Utopia Trove** to set up a local database.

+#### Utopia Citadel Description Importer
+The **Citadel** module comes with a utility application for importing item descriptions into your database without difficult SQL operations.
+If you're utilizing **Utopia Citadel** or any of the dependent modules in your project, please make sure to check out the README file of this application for more details.

 ### Utopia Exodus
 *Server-base that lets you skip right to your business logic*